EricomSoftwareLtd/Shield/Kube/Rancher-README.md

 ![Text ](https://user-images.githubusercontent.com/26378199/48976838-f0c4f380-f096-11e8-865a-392b2e783aec.png)

-Run the previously copied command in a terminal and wait until the cluster be ready (very fast).
+Run the previously copied command in a terminal and wait until the cluster is ready.

-Make sure to set the docker hub registry (how)?